protogarden/pegasus-mini/docs/source/motor_control.rst

 3. There are various types of motion commands that can be send to each motor (M1 and M2), these are as follows:

     3.1.
 Speed Command: The motors will try and get to the speed command (ticks/s) as fast as possible.
-Note that a postive value corresponds to a forward direction and a negative the opposite.
+Note that a positive value corresponds to a forward direction and a negative the opposite.

     .. code-block:: python

         rc.SpeedM1(address, target_speed)
         rc.SpeedM2(address, target_speed)

     3.2.
 Acceleration-Speed Command: The motors will accelerate/decelerate (ticks/s^2) to a target speed command (ticks/s).
-Note that acceletion value is of absoulte nature.
+Note that acceleration value is of absolute nature.

     .. code-block:: python